wuwenbin2/fuel-plugin-onos/README.md

 	Web UI: http://controller_ip:8181/onos/ui/index.html
-2. CLI is capable of more diverse functionality by running/opt/onos/bin/onos.More about CLI can be found in [The ONOS CLI]( https://wiki.onosproject.org/display/ONOS/The+ONOS+CLI).
+2. CLI is capable of more diverse functionality by running /opt/onos/bin/onos.
+More about CLI can be found in [The ONOS CLI]( https://wiki.onosproject.org/display/ONOS/The+ONOS+CLI).